JelteMX/mx-modeler/README.md

 ## Install

-Make sure you have Node.JS installed.
+Make sure you have Node.JS installed. **This is built for LTS Version 8.x.x**.

 Run: